ozziej/PostRebel/README.md

 - **Form data** - x-www-form-urlencoded and multipart form-data body types
 - **Workspace management** - Organize projects into separate workspaces, each with their own git repo
 - **Secrets management** - Mark variables and form parameters as secret; secrets are automatically split into `.secrets.json` files and gitignored
+- **Request history** - Per-request execution log showing status, timing, and size; persisted per workspace and auto-pruned to a configurable maximum

 ## Quick Start